|

 Livonia, Wayne County, Michigan |

-1995 / 20 acres |
+20 acres |

-Harrison St., Livonia, MI 48154 (approximate location - this property is located between 5 Mile and 6 Mile Roads and can be accessed at the end of Harrison Road, going east from Harrison) |
+16401 Harrison St., Livonia, MI 48154 (the property can be accessed at the southern end of Harrison St) |

 The Bell Creek Nature Preserve protects 1/2 mile of river frontage along this major tributary of the Rouge River.
 The forested property lies entirely within the 100-year floodplain and stretches from Harrison Road to Inkster Road.
 Trails are maintained by one of the neighbors who serves as a volunteer land steward for the property.